yoavram/old-blog/pages/mean-fitness-at-the-mutation-selection-balance.md

 ## References

+[^locus]: A site on the genome which may be occupied by different alleles.
+The function of a locus can be diverse - genes, transcription control sequences, etc.
+[^allele]: A specific sequence occupying a locus, with a specific function.
+One locus can potentially contain different alleles, each with a slightly different sequence and potentially drasticly different effects on function.
+[^pprime]: A note on notation - *p'* here is *not* the derivative of *p* but rather the value of *p* at the next generation.
+The notation is sometimes confusing but is customary in *population genetics*.
+All equations presented here are *difference equations*, not *differential equations*.
+[^loci]: The plural of *locus*.
 [^diagonal]: To prove this,
 one must notice that the determinant of a triangular matrix is the trace of the matrix, and therefore the characteristic polynomial is the trace of the matrix $I\lambda - M$,